sanz86/Jalpc-A/README.md

 Now you can navigate to localhost:4000 in your browser to see the site.

+### Npm

+You can use npm or other local web service to view the web site,remember to remove front matter in `website.html`.

 ### Using Github Pages

 You can host your Jekyll site for free with Github Pages.
 [Click here](https://pages.github.com) for more information.